krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-So, well so good, we are not using parameterized queries, we create new query strings for every ```key```.
+So, well, so good; we are not using parameterized queries; we create new query strings for every ```key```.
 This way
 mentioned ```ConcurrentHashMap``` is growing with every new ```key``` passed to the ```getValueForKey``` method.

-If you have a heap memory leak in your application then you have two groups of objects:
+If you have a heap memory leak in your application, then you have two groups of objects:

 ![alt text](/assets/async-live/leak-1.png "leak")